Rachal, Texas

 Rachal is an unincorporated community in south-central Brooks County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 36 in 2000.

 History

-The community, established in 1913, is named for E.R.
+Established in 1913, the community of Rachal derives its name from E.R.
 Rachal, the first Brooks County tax assessor.
-Rachal had 10 residents and only one business in 1936.
-The population grew to 40 by 1945, with a second business added.
-Since 1964, the population has varied 30 and 40.
-It had 36 residents and a few businesses in the 2000.
+In 1936, Rachal was home to only 10 residents and a solitary business.
+However, by 1945, the population had grown to 40, and a second business had been added.
+Since 1964, the population has fluctuated between 30 and 40 residents.
+As of 2000, Rachal was home to 36 residents and a few businesses.
+The community's history reflects its growth and development over the years.

 Geography

 Rachal is located near the intersection of U.S. Highway 281 and FM 755, approximately 21 mi south of Falfurrias.

 Education

 Rachal is served by the Brooks County Independent School District.